-Exhibition is co-sponsored by the Lehigh University Office of International Affairs, the Asian Studies Program at Lehigh, and the Department of Religious Studies.
+This exhibition is co-sponsored by the Lehigh University Office of International Affairs, the Asian Studies Program at Lehigh, and the Department of Religion Studies.

 This exhibition is organized and provided by the Rubin Museum of Art, New York.

 Supporters of the Rubin Museum's Project Himalayan Art: